minister19/RL_pytorch/6_rl_framework_example/README.md

 4. Model Input

-- Margin 是否应该作为 input？
-- Previous action 作为 input 加入到模型最后一层。
+- Do not train on position/margin, because position can be viewed as outcome/result only, and margin contributes to reward.
+Also, we can preprocess indic input，store into gpu for faster training process.

-5. Model Network
+5. Model Action

-- Update policy_net if reaches high score.
-Reason: verified with cart_pole. 我觉得和模型维度有关，这样容易局部最优解。
+- Consider action 'N', reward is small value wrt action_penalty. 优点：较小的回撤。缺点：收益变低。
+- What if only long position or only short position? 优点：较小的回撤。缺点：收益变低。

+6. Model Train

 - Update target_net if reaches high score.
 Reason: not working, loss explodes.
+- Update policy_net if reaches high score.
+Reason: verified with cart_pole, and be aware of overfitting.
 - Compare RMSprop and AdamW.
-Reason: continue using RMSprop, AdamW behaves anti-optimization.
+Reason: continue using RMSprop, and AdamW behaves anti-optimization.
-- Do not train on position/margin, because position can be viewed as outcome/result only, and margin contributes to reward.
-Also, we can preprocess indic input，store into gpu for faster training process.

-6. Model Action

-- Consider action 'N', reward is small value wrt action_penalty. 优点：较小的回撤。缺点：收益变低，误操作也有，过拟合。
-- What if only long position or only short position?
-Reason: it works, loss convergs.
+- Be aware if training more than enough times, model is overfitting (loss explodes or fluctuates).

 ### Archived ideas